 If your landscape company is looking to improve how it trains and retains its employees, Lewis advises to not reinvent the wheel and take advantage of the tools already available.

 “Utilize your assets,” he says.
-“The National Association of Landscape Professionals has all these toolbox talks and training and resources and mentorship programs.”
+“The NALP has all these toolbox talks and training and resources and mentorship programs.”

 Rather than trying to create something from scratch, Lewis says you should identify where your needs are, identify who is doing it right and then adapt those elements to work for your company.